 This website brings together in one site the Irish experience of using citizens’ assemblies to facilitate widespread constitutional and political reform.

 The genesis of this project was Ireland’s 2008/2009 financial and economic meltdown and the resulting anger over failings in our political system.
 We led a group of political scientists who proposed that citizens should be brought into the heart of debates over constitutional and political reforms to improve how our representative system of democracy operates.
 Our modus operandi was to seek to persuade the newly elected government in 2011 to establish a citizens’ forum – a “deliberative mini-public”.
 With generous funding from Atlantic Philanthropies we established We The Citizens, whose year-long activity of work culminated in Ireland’s first national citizens’ assembly in June 2011.
 That demonstrated, contrary to many political expectations, that Irish citizens could be trusted to make nuanced decisions and to weigh evidence.
 We presented the final report and underlying data analysis to government, which some months later established the Irish Constitutional Convention (2012-14).
 We were appointed to head the “academic and legal group”, with key responsibility to ensure that the Convention followed deliberative practice.
 This led to a referendum on marriage equality with Ireland becoming the first country to endorse such a move by popular vote.
 The success of the Constitutional Convention resulted in a decision to establish the Irish Citizens’ Assembly (2016-18) and we were appointed as the “research leaders” of that initiative.
-A number of important policy outcomes as well as constitutional changes have resulted and there are signs that more deliberative mini-publics will be established in the future, suggesting that the method is becoming embedded in the political system.
+A number of important policy outcomes as well as constitutional changes have resulted and there are signs that more deliberative mini-publics will be established in the future, suggesting that the method is becoming embedded in the political system, as shown most recently by the establishment of a third government sponsored process – the Irish Citizens’ Assembly on Gender Equality at the end of 2019’.
 The Irish successes have also attracted considerable international interest.

 The project is set in a growing scholarly interest in the practice of deliberation, which included a series of citizens’ assemblies in Canada and the Netherlands in the early 2000s.
 Deliberation involves the random selection of regular citizens who are provided with objective information, listen to and question the experts, and then engage in facilitated (small group) discussions about policy issues.
 Their recommendations are then fed into the political process (either by referring back to government and parliament for decision or by referendum of the wider population).